Home > CPU > CPU Buyer's Guide

 Is i7 or i9 better for video editing?

 The i7 is more so tailored for enthusiasts and gamers, while the i9 is intended for beefier workloads.
-While the i7 can be utilized for video editing, it’s not going to run the gamut of potential, whereas an i9 can handle most video editing workflows.
+While the i7 can be utilized for video editing, it’s not going to run the gamut of potential, whereas an i9 can handle most editing workflows.

 Aleksha McLoughlin is Hardware and News Editor for PC Guide and she oversees buying guides, reviews, news, and features on site.
 She was previously Hardware and Affiliates Editor at VideoGamer.